 This brings me to the third and final commitment: measure for growth.

-Mobile presents huge opportunities to reach and engage consumers all along their journeys.
+Mobile presents huge opportunities for marketers to reach and engage consumers all along their journeys.
 But our traditional metrics shaped at the beginning of the web make it challenging to lean into this new behavior.
 They can restrict the ability to open up much larger and more qualified audiences.
 We need a mobile-first approach to measurement.

 Fiat Chrysler Automobiles is an inspirational example of how to make this commitment.